StevenJL/rucamat/README.md

 }
 ```

-##### Find all the methods that contain a given search string.
+###### Search through your code for a query string, and view the results in a nice json format.
 You can use keywords to search your code.
 Find all the classes, modules, and methods that contain certain keywords.
-For example, let's say I want to find all the methods which have the keyword "tag.ancestor" in the "app/models" directory.
+For example, let's say I want to find the places where a `user` model calls its `validate` method.
+If we know all models live in `app/models`, we can just specify that directory.

 ```
-$ rucamat generate --query='tag.ancestor' --directory='app/models'
+$ rucamat generate --query='user.validate' --directory='app/models'

 {
   "stats": {